Medical ethics: Ethics committees

 Often, simple communication is not enough to resolve a conflict, and a hospital ethics committee must convene to decide a complex matter.

 These bodies are composed primarily of healthcare professionals, but may also include philosophers, lay people, and clergy – indeed, in many parts of the world their presence is considered mandatory in order to provide balance.

 With respect to the expected composition of such bodies in the US, Europe and Australia, the following applies.

 U.S. recommendations suggest that Research and Ethical Boards (REBs) should have five or more members, including at least one scientist, one non-scientist, and one person not affiliated with the institution.
 The REB should include people knowledgeable in the law and standards of practice and professional conduct.
 Special memberships are advocated for handicapped or disabled concerns, if required by the protocol under review.

 The European Forum for Good Clinical Practice (EFGCP) suggests that REBs include two practicing physicians who share experience in biomedical research and are independent from the institution where the research is conducted; one lay person; one lawyer; and one paramedical professional, e.g. nurse or pharmacist.
 They recommend that a quorum include both sexes from a wide age range and reflect the cultural make-up of the local community.

 The 1996 Australian Health Ethics Committee recommendations were entitled, "Membership Generally of Institutional Ethics Committees".
 They suggest a chairperson be preferably someone not employed or otherwise connected with the institution.
 Members should include a person with knowledge and experience in professional care, counseling or treatment of humans; a minister of religion or equivalent, e.g. Aboriginal elder; a layman; a laywoman; a lawyer and, in the case of a hospital-based ethics committee, a nurse.

 The assignment of philosophers or religious clerics will reflect the importance attached by the society to the basic values involved.
 An example from Sweden with Torbjörn Tännsjö on a couple of such committees indicates secular trends gaining influence.

-Cultural concerns
+Value pluralism

-Cultural differences can create difficult medical ethics problems.
+Ethical value differences can create difficult medical ethics problems.
 Some cultures have spiritual or magical theories about the origins and cause of disease, for example, and reconciling these beliefs with the tenets of Western medicine can be very difficult.
 As different cultures continue to intermingle and more cultures live alongside each other, the healthcare system, which tends to deal with important life events such as birth, death and suffering, increasingly experiences difficult dilemmas that can sometimes lead to cultural clashes and conflict.
 Efforts to respond in a culturally sensitive manner go hand in hand with a need to distinguish limits to cultural tolerance.